 Questions and Answers – Neurostimulators

-What is neurostimulation and how does it work?
+What is spinal cord stimulation and how does it work?

-Neurostimulation therapy interrupts pain signals before they reach your brain.
+Spinal cord stimulation (also known as neurostimulation) provides pain relief by disrupting the pain signals traveling between the spinal cord and the brain.
 It is a proven safe and effective treatment for chronic pain.

 - Is a device similar to a pacemaker